S-a-l-i-h-a/S-a-l-i-h-a/README.md

 - ❓ Ask me about anything related to the new trends and threats in security.

-- ⚡ Fun fact: Doing my bachelor thesis on theme " "
+- ⚡ Fun fact: Plan to do my bachelor thesis on Security, possible social engineering

 <br/>